Hache1979/citroenargentina/README.md

 ## Usage

-The development can be used by unexperienced programers, in order to see how to implement a very simple site with theirs first tools.
+The site can be used by rookie developers, in order to understand that is possible to create a very simple web-page with theirs first tools.

 <p align="right">(<a href="#top">back to top</a>)</p>